ARMmbed/mbed-os-5-docs/docs/reference/technology/USB.md

 ## Introduction

-A functional Mbed OS USB device consists of three parts: an implementation of USBPhy, the USBDevice stack and a USB component code.
+A functional Mbed OS USB device consists an implementation of USBPhy, the USBDevice stack and a USB component code:

 - USBPhy provides raw access to USB in the role of a USB Device.
 - USBDevice is the core of Mbed OS's USB stack and is responsible for state management and synchronization.